 |Eakta can write in red ink using a green marker.|

-I am an assistant professor at the Computer and Information Science and Engineering Department at the University of Florida.
-Before moving to Gator-land, I worked at Texas Instruments in the areas of augmented reality and computer vision, and as an adjunct faculty at University of Texas at Dallas.
+I am an Assistant Professor at the Computer and Information Science and Engineering Department at the University of Florida.
+Before joining the Gator Nation, I worked at Texas Instruments in the areas of augmented reality and computer vision, and as an adjunct faculty at University of Texas at Dallas.
 For the latest in innovation from TI, check out the Systems and Applications Lab.I completed my doctoral work at the Robotics Institute at Carnegie Mellon University.
 I worked in the Graphics Lab and was advised by Jessica Hodgins and Yaser Sheikh.
 Before starting graduate school, I got a B.Tech. in Electrical Engineering from the Indian Institute of Technology, Kanpur.